Allicris/project-two/README.md

 PRE-Requisites:
 - you must have node.js version 16.* installed on your computer prior to proceeding
-- you must have MySQL/MariaDB installed on your computer prior to proceeding
+- you must have MySQL installed on your computer prior to proceeding

 ### Database setup